 What is a CAPTCHA?
 More importantly, why is it?
 What does it stand for?
 Who invented it?
 Who’s working on this tech?
 So many questions?
 If you looked, you probably found an endless rabbit hole of information.
 How far did you go?
 How many questions did you ask?

 So Many BOTs

 These CAPTCHA solutions were created to combat internet bots.
-A Bot (robot) are automated software that perform repetitive tasks, such as downloading all the content on a site, a.k.a web crawlers.
+Bots (as in robots) are automated software programs that perform repetitive tasks, such as downloading all the content on a site, a.k.a web crawlers.

 More than half of internet traffic is from these little bastards.
 Bots are commonly used to scan for email addresses on networks.
 These email addresses are then used to engage in email spamming campaigns or maybe orchestrate social engineering hacks.
 Alternatively, they could be used to look for vulnerable sites to hack.

-Hackers will use vulnerabilities to take control of devices and use it for your ends. such as:
+Hackers will use vulnerabilities to take control of devices and use it for their goals, such as:

 - Make a device part of their botnet a.k.a scrumping

 - Use a devices cpu to mine for bitcoin

 - Perform DDoS attacks

 - Run crawlers